ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 		print(ts)

-	Close the script again, and then execute it again with Python3.
+	Close the script again, and then execute it again with Python.
 This should produce two output tables that jointly provide information about a "TreeSequence" object.
 These TreeSequence objects are the primary products of Msprime simulations, and as the name indicates, they represent a sequence of trees along a simulated chromosome.
 Each of these trees applies to a certain region of the chromosome, and is separated from the trees on adjacent regions by a recombination event.
 These recombination events always cause slight changes in the topologies or branch lengths between two adjacent trees; therefore any two adjacent trees are never completely independent of each other but instead highly similar.
 This property is cleverly exploited by Msprime to store TreeSequence objects in a highly compressed format.

 	In the current case, the first output table informs us that there is a single tree stored in the simulated TreeSequence object, that the sequence (=chromosome) length is 1 bp, and that there are four sampled nodes.
 The first two of these characteristics are owed to implemented default values for parameters that we did not change yet.
 There is so far only a single tree in the tree sequence, because the default value for the recombination rate is 0 and we did not change it (and because the sequence length is 1 bp); and the length of the simulated sequence is 1 bp because this is the default, and we did not specify one.
 The third characteristic, the presence of four sampled nodes, however, is due to our specification of "2" in the parentheses that followed the `msprime.sim_ancestry` command.
 This number specified the number of diploid samples that should be drawn from the simulated population; which is the first parameter used by the `msprime.sim_ancestry` command.
 The two diploid individuals have a total of four chromosomes which are represented by what Msprime calls "sampled nodes".